amir-arad/MCP-server-vault/Inbox-processor-prompt.md

    - DO NOT include the templates or their schema in your work
    - NEVER use the `execute_template` command

-2. **Scan Existing Structure**
+2. **Scan Existing**

-   - Scan the vault for existing tags using the `search_vault` tool to understand the taxonomy and tagging standards
+   - Tags: Scan the vault for existing tags using the `search_vault` tool to understand the taxonomy and tagging standards
      ```javascript
      // Use this JsonLogic query to retrieve all tags from all files:
      {